Practice Area

 When the Operating Agreement No Longer Matches Reality

-Many Tennessee LLC disputes begin when the operating agreement says one thing but the business has drifted into something else.
-That mismatch often becomes a control, proof, and records problem before anyone files anything formal.
+A lot of the owner disputes that cross my desk start the same way: the operating agreement says one thing, and the business has drifted into something else.
+That gap becomes a control and proof problem long before anyone files anything.

 Owner Disputes